expertczy/RecipeMiniProgram/README.md

 ### 📱 Project Overview

 **Recipe Mini Program** is a WeChat Mini Program that provides users with a comprehensive recipe management system.
-Users can browse, search, and manage recipes with an intuitive interface designed for Chinese cuisine enthusiasts.
+Users can browse, search, and manage recipes with an intuitive interface.

 ### ✨ Features